cerebrowallet/cerebro-wallet/README.md

 ## Supported Blockchains (Coins)

-We started with Bitcoin.
-We started with Bitcoin.
-We plan to add other currencies after testing the beta version of the wallet.
-Get your favorite coin added to Cerebro: [Create issue/Suggest a coin](https://github.com/cerebrowallet/cerebro-website/issues/new/choose)
+We started with Bitcoin and we plan to add other currencies after testing the beta version of the wallet.
+Get your favorite coin added to Cerebro: [Suggest a coin](https://github.com/cerebrowallet/cerebro-website/issues/new/choose)

 ## Reporting bugs